arvidn/libtorrent/docs/manual.rst

 		boost::optional<fingerprint> client_fingerprint(peer_id const& p);

 Returns an optional fingerprint if any can be identified from the peer id.
 This can be used to automate the identification of clients.
-It will not be able to identifiy peers with non- standard encodings.
+It will not be able to identify peers with non- standard encodings.
 Only Azureus style, Shadow's style and Mainline style.
 This function is declared in the header ``<libtorrent/identify_client.hpp>``.